whypeout/brain/docs/blog/posts/Az 104 - Managed Identities Governance.md

 The goal of this module is to successfully create and manage user and group accounts.

-## Learning objectives

-In this module, you learn how to:

-- Create and configure user accounts including account properties and bulk updates.

-- Create and configure group accounts including assigning group members.

-- Use administrative units to control administrator access.

-## Skills measured

-The content in the module helps you prepare for [Exam AZ-104: Microsoft Azure Administrator](https://learn.microsoft.com/en-us/credentials/certifications/exams/az-104/).

-## Prerequisites

-- Understand basic concepts of centralized identity solutions.
-This knowledge includes identities, accounts, and authentication methods.

-- Familiarity with managing user and group accounts, including the principle of least privilege.
 # Create user accounts

 Every user who wants access to Azure resources needs an Azure user account.
 A user account has all the information required to authenticate the user during the sign-in process.
 Microsoft Entra ID supports three types of user accounts.
 The types indicate where the user is defined (in the cloud or on-premises), and whether the user is internal or external to your Microsoft Entra organization.